twitter icon youtube icon instagram icon

 Launch Date: Week of October 12, 2020

-The Tulsa Fire Department will install automated vehicle location tracking in fire vehicles to provide reliable, wireless network connection and remote monitoring for the department's mobile responder fleet.
+The Tulsa Fire Department installed automated vehicle location tracking in fire vehicles to provide reliable, wireless network connection and remote monitoring for the department's mobile responder fleet.

 The City of Tulsa allocated funds for two new positions (Program Manager and Communications Specialist) to oversee the City's efforts to utilize COVID-19 relief funds to reduce the first and second order effects of the pandemic and to formulate a communications strategy to ensure businesses and Tulsa residents are aware of the programs and resources available.